Slamz09/Clause-Lab/README.md

 # Contracts & Clause Manager

-A comprehensive legal document management application for organizing contracts, extracting and categorizing clauses, and tracking deal pipelines.
+A comprehensive legal document management application for extracting and categorizing clauses and organizing contracts.

 ## Overview